deflect-ca/banjax/puzzle_ui/README.md

 #### Typical Development Workflow

-Either run:
+- Either run:
     ```
     1) npm run clean
     2) npm run build
     ```
-Or:
+- Or:
     ```
     1) npm run dev
     ```

-The only difference is that the npm run dev will continue monitoring for changes such that when you make a change, it will automatically clean and build such that your server serves the most recent one
+- The only difference is that the npm run dev will continue monitoring for changes such that when you make a change, it will automatically clean and build such that your server serves the most recent one

-In both cases, you can serve from dist/index.html
+- **In both cases**, you must serve from **`dist/index.html`**

 - This will not only include the html, but also the css as well as the js and all dependencies and polyfills
 - The only thing that remains to do when serving it is to inject the initial state at runtime.
 Since each puzzle is unique to the user, the initial state cannot be precomputed and must be dynamically generated.
 The server handles this by issuing a state-specific challenge upon request.
 This is injected directly into the `index.html` as per Deflect requirements.
 For more details, check the [Server-Side Documentation](../internal/puzzle-util/README.md).
     - **Note:** If the initial state is **not injected** at runtime, the puzzle **will automatically request it** from the server.
 In this case, you **must have an endpoint** to handle this request and provide the state dynamically.

 #### Typical Production Workflow
+ - run:
     ```
         npm run prod
     ```
-- You can now serve the CAPTCHA directly from dist/index.html
+- You can now serve the CAPTCHA directly from `dist/index.html`
     - This will contain the HTML, CSS, JS, Polyfills & all dependencies (such as for calculating HMAC)
     - It is also obfuscated via rollup
     - The only thing that remains to do when serving it is to inject the initial state at runtime.
 Since each puzzle is unique to the user, the initial state cannot be precomputed and must be dynamically generated.
 The server handles this by issuing a state-specific challenge upon request.
 This is injected directly into the `index.html` as per Deflect requirements.
 For more details, check the [Server-Side Documentation](../internal/puzzle-util/README.md).